-Table 12-77 shows that 94.6 percent of late outage requests that were submitted after the Annual FTR Auction bidding opening date, were not modeled in the Annual FTR Auction, and had a duration longer than or equal to two months, were completed in the first seven months of the 2024/2025 planning period.
+Table 12-78 shows that 91.2 percent of late outage requests that were submitted after the Annual FTR Auction bidding opening date, were not modeled in the Annual FTR Auction, and had a duration longer than or equal to two months, were completed in the first 10 months of the 2024/2025 planning period.
 It also shows that 85.5 percent of late outage requests which were not modeled in the Annual FTR Auction with duration longer than or equal to two months and submitted after the Annual FTR Auction bidding opening date were active or completed in the 2023/2024 planning period.

-Table 12-77 Late transmission facility outage requests: June 2023 through December 2024
+Table 12-78 Late transmission facility outage requests: June 2023 throughMarch 2025

-2023/20 024 (12 mo nths) 2024/2025 (7 months)
+2023/20 24 (12 mor 1ths) 2024/2025 (10 months)

-Completed ompleted Percent Percent
+Completed Percent Percent

 Planned Duration Outages Total Complete Outages Total Complete

-<2 weeks 4,861 5,592 86.9% 2,776 3,266 85.0%
+<2 weeks 4,861 5,592 86.9% 4,145 4,911 84.4%

->=2 weeks & <2 months 630 763 82.6% 399 476 83.8%
+>=2 weeks & <2 months 630 763 82.6% 579 700 82.7%

->=2 months 324 379 85.5% 229 242 94.6%
+>=2 months 324 379 85.5% 311 341 91.2%

-Total 5,815 6,734 86.4% 3,404 3,984 85.4%
+Total 5,815 6,734 86.4% 5,035 5,952 84.6%

 Although the definition of late outages was developed in order to prevent outages for the planning period being submitted after the opening of bidding in the Annual FTR Auction, the rules have not functioned effectively because the rule has no direct connection to the date on which bidding opens for the Annual FTR Auction.
 By requiring all long-duration transmission outages to be submitted before February 1, PJM outage submission rules only prevent long-duration transmission outages from being submitted late.
 The rule does not address the situation in which long-duration transmission outages are submitted on time, but are rescheduled so that they are late.
-There is no rule to address the situation in long duration outages but also include outages shorter than 30 days.
+There is no rule to address the situation in which short-duration outages (duration <= 5 days) are submitted on time, but are changed to long-duration transmission outages after the outages are approved and active.
+The Annual FTR Auction model may consider transmission outages planned for longer than two weeks but less than two months.
+Those outages not only include long duration outages but also include outages shorter than 30 days.
 In those cases, PJM outage submission rules failed to prevent those transmission outages from being submitted late.
 The MMU recommends that PJM create options for late requests based on the reasons, and modify the rules to reduce or eliminate the approval of late outage requests submitted or rescheduled after the FTR auction opening date, based on those options.